Yamato-Security/hayabusa/doc/RustPerformance-English.md

 The following contains an example procedure for measuring performance with Hayabusa.
 - [Example of obtaining Windows performance counters](https://github.com/Yamato-Security/hayabusa/issues/778#issuecomment-1296504766)

-## heaptrackを利用する
+## Use heaptrack
 [heaptrack](https://github.com/KDE/heaptrack) is a sophisticated memory profiler available for Linux and macOS.
-By using heaptrack, you can investigate bottlenecks in detail.
+By using heaptrack, you can thoroughly investigate bottlenecks.

 ### How to obtain  <!-- omit in toc -->
-Prerequisites： Below is the procedure for Ubuntu 22.04.
+Prerequisites: Below is the procedure for Ubuntu 22.04.
 You cannot use heaptrack on Windows.

 1. Install heaptrack with the following two commands.
       ```